application-research/delta/docs/cli.md

 ./delta car --source=<dir> --output-dir=output --split-size=1024 --include-commp=true
 ```

+This will generate collection of car files with split-size of 1024 bytes for each file in the directory.

 **Output along with the CAR files generated on the `output-dir` folder**
 ```
 [